 Have you ever wondered how other people make business decisions?
 There are groups you can join on LinkedIn where like-minded individuals are actively available to help you with your business.
 For example, the group “Small Business: Globe and Mail” has a strong following, and people often post articles relevant to Canadian small business owners.
 The group is also open for people to post questions for others to answer.

 Your LinkedIn network’s value increases as its size increases.
-Choose relevant professional contacts and Link with as many of them as you can.
+Choose relevant professional contacts and connect with as many of them as you can.
 However, remember this adage (although it pains me to include such a cliché): “people do business with people they like.”
-If we can agree on that old chestnut, then let us also assume that receiving the LinkedIn-generated generic email below is aloof, unfriendly and possibly harmful to your relationship:
+If we can agree on that old chestnut, then let us also assume that receiving the LinkedIn generated generic email below is aloof, unfriendly, and possibly harmful to your relationship: